-Property Name Default Description channels - type - The component type name, needs to be avro bind - hostname or IP address to listen on port Port # to bind to threads Maximum number of worker threads to spawn selector.type selector. interceptors - Space-separated list of interceptors interceptors. compression-type none This can be "none" or "deflate".
-The compression-type must match the compression-type of matching AvroSource ssl false Set this to true to enable SSL encryption.
-You must also specify a "keystore" and a "keystore-password". keystore - This is the path to a Java keystore file.
-Required for SSL. keystore- - The password for the Java keystore.
-Required for SSL. password keystore-type JKS The type of the Java keystore.
-This can be "JKS" or "PKCS12".
+Property Name Default Description channels type The component type name, needs to be avro bind hostname or IP address to listen on port Port # to bind to threads Maximum number of worker threads to spawn selector.type selector. interceptors Space-separated list of interceptors interceptors. compression- none This can be "none" or "deflate".
+The compression-type must match the compression-type of matching AvroSource type ssl false Set this to true to enable SSL encryption.
+You must also specify a "keystore" and a "keystore-password". keystore This is the path to a Java keystore file.
+Required for SSL. keystore- password The password for the Java keystore.
+Required for SSL. keystore-type JKS The type of the Java keystore.
+This can be "JKS" or "PKCS12". exclude- protocols SSLv3 Space-separated list of SSL/TLS protocols to exclude.
+SSLv3 will always be excluded in addition to the protocols specified. ipFilter false Set this to true to enable ipFiltering for netty ipFilterRules Define N netty ipFilter pattern rules with this config.